leettools-dev/leettools/README.md

 * answer  : Answer the query directly with source references.
 * digest  : Generate a multi-section digest article from search results.
 * search  : Search for top segements that match the query.
-* news    : Generating a news-style article from the search results.
+* news    : Generate a news-style article from the search results.
 * extract : Extract information from the search results and output as csv.